WelSimLLC/welsim.github.io/collections/_posts/2025-12-27-compile-the-open-source-electromagnetic-simulation-solver-alace.md

   <img src="\assets\blog\20251227\welsim_arpack.png" alt="welsim_arpack" />
 </p>

 Download ARPACK-NG from GitHub and use its built-in CMake build configuration.
+Ensure that the environment variable contains the entry `MKLTOOL=C:\Program Files (x86)\Intel\oneAPI\mkl\latest`; this allows CMake to automatically locate the BLAS and LAPACK libraries within MKL.
 Set the following parameters in CMake:
 ```
 ICE = ON
 Eigen = ON
 Build_SHARED_LIBS = OFF
 ```

-Meanwhile, ensure that the environment variable contains the entry `MKLTOOL=C:\Program Files (x86)\Intel\oneAPI\mkl\latest`; this allows CMake to automatically locate the BLAS and LAPACK libraries within MKL.
+Meanwhile, you need to make corresponding modifications to the source files based on the diff files located in the extern/patch/arpack-ng folder under the Palace directory.
 After generating the Visual Studio project files, you can directly compile the project to obtain the ARPACK static library.

 ## Compiling GSLib
 GSLIB is an open-source parallel sparse communication library designed to efficiently support sparse data gather/scatter communication and operators in parallel numerical simulation scenarios, such as the finite element method, spectral element method, and finite difference method.
 It greatly simplifies the development of parallel sparse communication and lowers the barrier to distributed memory programming.
 Its adaptive algorithms ensure efficient communication in large-scale parallel computing, satisfying ultra-large-scale simulation requirements.